 Recognizing the need for better national and regional coordination to confront the growing illegal wildlife trade, DOI-ITAP worked with a wide variety of government and non-government entities and supported the establishment Central American Wildlife of the Enforcement Network (CAWEN), a regional inter-agency mechanism.
-CAWEN was instrumental in building significant political support to confront illegal wildlife trade by facilitating government-to-government coordination, and by promoting the participation of attorney generals from the region and representatives from the Central American collaboration, and the elaboration of a CAWEN roadmap for workshops and training.24 For instance, in 2011, with DOI support, the Head Environmental Prosecutor from each CAFTA-DR country organized a national wildlife enforcement workshop addressed at prosecutors, solicitors, judges, customs officials, CITES authorities, and police forces.
+CAWEN was instrumental in building significant political support to confront illegal wildlife trade by facilitating government-to-government coordination, promoting the participation of attorney generals from the region and representatives from the Central American Commission on Environment and Development (CCAD), Interpol, the United States Fish and Wildlife Service, the Wildlife Trade Monitoring Network (TRAFFIC) and other stakeholders in the network.
+This led to the development of a consensus on priorities to be addressed through collaboration, and the elaboration of a CAWEN roadmap for workshops and training.24 For instance, in 2011, with DOI support, the Head Environmental Prosecutor from each CAFTA-DR country organized a national wildlife enforcement workshop addressed at prosecutors, solicitors, judges, customs officials, CITES authorities, and police forces.
 This workshop led participants to recognize issues and make a commitment to improve information sharing, and organize coordination meetings to improve wildlife enforcement in their country.
-The six national wildlife enforcement workshops held in the region confirmed that environmental prosecutors and/or solicitors are essential actors to conduct activities that involve other enforcement.
+The six national wildlife enforcement workshops held in the region confirmed that environmental prosecutors and/or solicitors are essential actors to conduct activities that involve other enforcement agencies.
+In 2012, DOI provided support for a workshop to identify best practices for wildlife law enforcement.
 DOI also sponsored the participation of two prosecutors from Costa Rica and Nicaragua to attend the IV Latin American Congress of Public Ministries held in Quito, Ecuador.
 Participation in this event provided an opportunity to share the Central American experience of establishing and operationalizing CAWEN, which motivated participants from other parts of Latin America to include the topic of wildlife in their regional structures.